-Navigating Travel During a Government Shutdown: Tips for a Smooth Trip
+Navigating Travel as the Government Reopens: Tips for a Smooth Trip

-From air travel to passport processing to national park services, how to keep on your travel plans on track
+From air travel to passport processing to national park services, here's how to keep your travel plans on track

 People in line